PaulusG/Greenwise/content/norsk/portfolio/giraffe-karlskrona.md

 draft: false
 ---

-The GIRAFFE is a state-of-theart hybrid solution that catches the eyes of everyone and provides higher energy density than any other product on the market.
+The GIRAFFE is a state-of-the art hybrid solution that catches the eyes of everyone and provides higher energy density thanany other product on the market.

-The curved wooden frame
-of the GIRAFFE is made out of
-glue-laminated larch wood and
-incorporates intelligent angling
-of the solar panels which enables
-40 m2 of solar panels on a
-25 m2 footprint and micro-inverters
-which offers an additional
-four hours of energy production.
+The curved wooden frame of the GIRAFFE is made out of glue-laminated larch wood and incorporates intelligent angling of the solar panels which enables 40 m2 of solar panels on a 25 m2 footprint and micro-inverters which offers an additional four hours of energy production.

-This award-winning hybrid solution is highly suitable as a charging station for eMobility vehicles or as an eye-catching power station for businesses, small/ medium houses, community projects, and other public spaces
+This award-winning hybrid solution is highly suitable as a charging station for eMobility vehicles or as an eye-catching power station for businesses, small/ medium houses, community projects, and other public spaces.